elugens/hello-javascript/docs/browser-document/browser-document/attributes-properties.md

 Sources: <https://javascript.info/dom-attributes-and-properties#html-attributes>

-**Question:** **What happens to non-standard attributes when the browser loads the page?
-Does it become a DOM property like standard element attributes?**
+### What happens to non-standard attributes when the browser loads the page?
+Does it become a DOM property like standard element attributes?

 **Interview Answer:** In HTML, tags may have attributes.
 When the browser parses the HTML to create DOM objects for tags, it recognizes standard attributes and creates DOM properties from them.
 In the case of non-standard attributes, DOM properties are not created, and any invocation of those attributes return undefined.